 That’s why you want to do what you can to protect your investment.
 Understanding the different pests that are out there and what kind of risk they may pose to your landscape is important.

-The Spotted Lanternfly is definitely one such threat that should be on your radar.
+The Spotted Lanternfly in Pennsylvania is definitely one such threat that should be on your radar.

 You may have already heard of it as this pest is now being found in our region has raised a lot of concern.
 This invasive species pose a major threat to our local agriculture and forestry—as well as the trees in your own backyard.